 Safety is about people – & we all play a part

 Facts and figures are a vital tool for measuring safety and driving the progress we continue to see in our business.
 But they do not tell the full story.
 Any employee should be able to live and work free from the risk of injuries or accidents.

-We recognise that our business has a responsibility, not only to our 155,000 employees who make the products we sell in more than 190 countries, but also to all the people and communities we work with and among.
-It’s a moral obligation that’s captured in our Code of Business Principles – and a business imperative too, since our commercial success depends on the trust people place in us.
+We recognise that our business has a responsibility, not only to our 150,000 employees who make the products we sell in more than 190 countries, but also to all the people and communities we work with and among.
+It’s a moral obligation that’s captured in our Code of Business Principles.
+And it’s a business imperative too, since our commercial success depends on the trust people place in us.

 Accountable leadership and a strong policy framework are critical, and we describe them below.
 But a true safety culture is not delivered exclusively from the top down.
 Instead, it relies on everyone working together in a culture where the protection of all is non-negotiable.
 It is this principle that underpins our safety mission.